jhudsl/GDSCN_Book_swirl/docs/index.md

 ## Learning Objectives {-}

+Does adding text here fix the weird headings?

 <!-- Learning objectives for this activity come from the [Genetics Core Competencies](https://genetics-gsa.org/education/genetics-learning-framework/): -->

 <!-- - Objective 1 -->